 It’s about a 10-15 minute walk to the next stop – the University of Glasgow.
 Who would have known that a college building could be so pretty!
 Wandering around the university feels somewhat like being in Hogwarts with its castle-like buildings.
 Many visitors to Glasgow (myself included!) visit the West End campus to see these gorgeous gothic arches in the interior courtyard as they make for an absolutely perfect Insta photo.

 I had actually planned on having lunch at The Hidden Lane Tea Room, but unfortunately the tiny cafe had no tables available for us.
-We ended up getting a healthy salad and sandwiches at a nearby cafe that doesn’t even show up on Google Maps, but if you’re feeling extra hungry, I’ve heard that Mother India’s Cafe has some amazing vegetarian food.
+We ended up getting a healthy salad and sandwiches at a nearby cafe that doesn’t even show up on Google Maps.

 Kelvingrove Art Gallery is a great place to spend your afternoon.
 This brownstone building opened as a museum in 1901 and has stunning architecture, both inside and out.
 I couldn’t get enough of the tiled floors and arches lining the atrium (I may have gone a little overboard taking photos!), but I also enjoyed the Scottish tartans room and an exhibition on Scottish inventions.
 If you’re lucky, you might catch an organ recital which happens most days at 1:00 PM (or 3:00 PM on Sundays).
 Oh, and did I mention that this is all free of charge?